Complex mesh service

 What is the Complex Mesh Surgical Service?

-From the late 1990s to 2018 women in Scotland were treated with polypropylene mesh implants.
+From the late 1990s to 2018 women in Scotland were treated with polypropylene mesh implants for stress urinary incontinence and pelvic organ prolapse.

 Unfortunately, some women develop complications from vaginal mesh surgery including: